Fortress of Komárno: History

-An earthquake in 1783, the epicenter of which was not far from the fortress, caused extensive damage to the fortress and sealed its fate.
+An earthquake in 1783, the epicentre of which was not far from the fortress, caused extensive damage to the fortress and sealed its fate.
 The generals of that time decided to give up the fortress because repairs were no longer worthwhile.
-The site of the fortress was donated to the city by Emperor Joseph II and the buildings were sold at auction in 1784 to the highest bidder.
+The site of the fortress was donated to the city by Emperor Joseph II, and the buildings were sold at auction in 1784 to the highest bidder.

 During the Napoleonic Wars, the fortress gained new strategic importance and became interesting again for military purposes.
 In 1808 the fortress was again prepared for the military.
-In 1810 new barracks were built in one of the courtyards.
+In 1810, new barracks were built in one of the courtyards.

 The Komárno Fortress played an important role in the revolution and the subsequent Hungarian War of Independence in 1848/1849.
 The Komárno Fortress, held by the Hungarian revolutionary troops under General Klapka, has been besieged several times.
 After the Third Battle of Komárno, Klapka's army was encircled.
-The last siege of Komárno began on July 13, 1849, and after several months the Hungarian garrison was forced to surrender.
-The fortress was handed over to the victorious Austrians on October 2, 1849.
+The last siege of Komárno began on 13 July 1849, and after several months, the Hungarian garrison was forced to surrender.
+The fortress was handed over to the victorious Austrians on 2 October 1849.

 By the end of the 19th century, the largest fortification system of the Austro-Hungarian monarchy had been developed in Komárno and was field-fortified in 1914/1915 according to the general draft of equipment laid down in peace.
 However, the fortress was not involved in any combat operations in the following years.
-At the beginning of January 1918 the k.u.k.
+At the beginning of January 1918, the k.u.k.
 Comorn Fortress.
 At the end of the First World War, it no longer had any strategic importance.

 After the collapse of the Danube monarchy, the fortress on the left bank of the Danube came under the Treaty of Trianon to the newly founded Czecho-Slovak Republic.
 Barracks for the Czecho-Slovak Army were set up in the Komárno Fortress.
 After the occupation of Czechoslovakia by Warsaw Pact troops in 1968, Red Army soldiers were billeted in the fortress.
 After the "Velvet Revolution" and the withdrawal of the Soviets, the fortress was used by the Army of the Slovak Republic between 1993 and 2003.

 In 2003, the city of Komárno bought the Old and New Fortresses in order to carry out appropriate reconstruction work and thus preserve the historical ambience and make the object accessible to the public.